eosdac/eosdac-contracts/README.md

 # daccustodian - Custodian Elections Contract
 This contract will be in charge of custodian registration and voting for candidates.
-It will also contain a function which will be called periodically to update the custodian set, and allocate payments.
+It will also contain a function could will be called periodically to update the custodian set, and allocate payments.

 When a candidate registers, they need to provide a set of configuration variables which will include things like their requested pay.
 The system will select the median requested pay when choosing the actual pay.
 ## Tables